Thanatos: Only the fire of life can melt the chains of death.

 - Star Trek: Deep Space Nine: Worf refuses to explain why 23rd-century Klingons don't look like their 24th-century counterparts, saying only, "We do not discuss it with outsiders!"
-It wasn't until Season 2 of Enterprise that we got a canon explanation.
+It wasn't until Season 2 of Enterprise that we got a canon explanation (which happened to be a combination of all the WMG the characters engaged in during this exact scene).

 - The X-Files: This is the job of every one of Mulder's Mysterious Informants.
 Mulder would snap at them from time to time when their vagueness would get unbearable.

 - Ambassador Kosh of Babylon 5 has dialogue consisting of almost nothing but this trope.
 It's even lampshaded in the series.